ORNL/GridKit/src/Model/PhasorDynamics/Governor/GovernorTgov1/README.md

 ```

 ## Initialization
-Assuming no limits are reached, initialized reveals:
+Assuming no limits are reached, the initial conditions are a function of $P_{mech}$ which is equal to the electric torque.
 ```math
 \begin{aligned}
    P_{tx}  &= (T_3-T_2) P_{mech}\\